Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 Things to Watch out for When Exploring Cape Schanck

 - Watch out for snakes slithering across the walking track (especially during their breeding season between October and March).

 - Other wildlife animals—leave them alone, do not harm them nor keep as pets.

 - Native plants and vegetation—do not destroy or collect any from the wild.

 - Be careful of loose pebbles and rocks when walking on rocky areas.

 - Beware of falling rocks when walking under the overhanging cliffs.

 - Sudden waves can hit the rock platforms and beach areas without warning.

 - Leave the beach before the tides come in.
 If you get stranded on the rocks, you are in danger.

-- Swimming and surfing is not recommended in areas without lifeguards - do it at your own risk!
+- Swimming and surfing are not recommended in areas without lifeguards—do it at your own risk!